jfreeze/horizon/docs/hetzner-cloud.md

 This guide will walk you through setting up a new Hetzner Cloud project, creating a firewall, a network, and adding servers.

-After creating a project, our strategy is to create network and firewall artifacts first.
+After creating a project, our strategy is to create network and firewall collateral first.
 Then we will add servers to the network and create a new server and save it as a template.

 That template will be used to create new servers in the future.

-## FreeBSD Host Installation on Hetzner Cloud
+## FreeBSD Host Installation on Hetzner Cloud Summary

 - [Create a new project](#create-a-new-project)
 - [Create a Firewall](#create-a-firewall)